'It is the piercing star~'

 “So what’s the mission?”

-He produced two highlighters from his breast pocket and drew a green line from Gaza to Jerusalem.
+line from Gaza to Jerusalem.
 It curved and swerved in an up-right-up pattern.

 “This is a standard extraction mission.
 Allah knows best what happened to our recon, but my only concern is to locate and retrieve all survivors.
 Do it as calmly and quietly as possible.
 When you arrive at the outskirts of the city, contact me.
 From there, you’re on your own, so decide the best course of action in searching for the target.
 Once you do, find them and return immediately.”